-\Contributions are made to the Company's Employees Provident Fund Trust at predetermined rates in accordance with the Fund rules.
+Contributions are made to the Company's Employees Provident Fund Trust at predetermined rates in accordance with the Fund rules.
 The interest rate payable by the Trust to the beneficiaries is as notified by the Government.
 The Company has an obligation to make good the shortfall, if any, between the return from the investments of the Trust and the notified interest rate and recognizes such shortfall as an expense.

-During the year ended 31 March 2020, the Company has charged ₹ 1,990 lakhs (Previous year: Nil), being the change in measurement of defined benefit plans, in other comprehensive income due to impairment in the value of investments made in various securites by the trusts' managing the defined benefit plans of the Company (refer note 16.5).
+During the previous year ended 31st March 2020, the Company has charged ₹ 20 crores, being the change in measurement of defined benefit plans, in other comprehensive income due to impairment in the value of investments made in various securites by the trusts' managing the defined benefit plans of the Company (refer note 16.5).

-During the year ended 31 March 2020, the Company has changed its policy on allocable return from investment of the Superannuation fund trust wherein the Company does not have an obligation to make good the shortfall, if any, between the return from the investments of the Trust and the equivalent Provident Fund interest rate for that year.
+During the previous year ended 31st March 2020, the Company has changed its policy on allocable return from investment of the Superannuation fund trust wherein the Company does not have an obligation to make good the shortfall, if any, between the return from the investments of the Trust and the equivalent Provident Fund interest rate for that year.